 Reade co-directs this summer training program for teachers, centered on individual mentored research experiences in host labs, where teachers engage in experiments and other lab activities.
 Teachers also attend a variety of workshops to strengthen scientific knowledge and pedagogical skills.
 The overarching goal of the activities proposed is to provide high-school teachers with an understanding of contemporary goals and strategies in environmental health sciences, genuine research experiences, and the means to translate their newly gained knowledge to their classrooms and communities in an impactful way.

 We are a host lab for the Kenan Fellows Program at NC State, a teacher professional advancement program that provides K-12 teachers with mentored research experiences with scientists during the summer.
 Our hope is to directly impact STEM education in the Fellow’s classroom, while working with the Fellow to develop educational modules that can be distributed more widely to other schools and via the web.

 Fish Filet Forensics

-We also developed this full day genetics workshop for high school students with fish fraud and forensics as the theme, Students used PCR and gel electrophoresis to make species identifications from small pieces of fish from a grocery store.
-During experimental downtime we discussed fish fraud, human and wildlife forensics, DNA technology, food safety and human health, and geography and socioeconomics in relation to food labeling.
+We developed this full day genetics workshop for high school students and teachers with fish fraud and forensics as the theme, Participants use PCR, gel electrophoresis, and DNA sequencing to make species identifications from small pieces of fish from a grocery store - in some cases uncovering real instances of fish fraud!
+During experimental downtime we discuss fish fraud, human and wildlife forensics, DNA technology, food safety and human health, and geography and socioeconomics in relation to food labeling.
 Students have been technically successful and highly engaged in the workshop, and we are happy to share our educational materials and protocols with anyone interested.

 Fish Face Frenzy!